CarterTheMan/Personal-Website/README.md

 # Personal-Website
 This is a website to act as my personal portfolio

 You can see all my information, projects and even my resume.
-The base is done, I just have to add the specifics for each project.

 This may need to change color schemes, but that will be addressed later once everything else is complete.